 “Talking of local, research shows that most of our customers to a local retail store come from within a 15-minute drive or 15-km radius of our store,” says Mr. K Majunath, a retailer from Bangalore’s CBD.
 “So, typically stores don’t put a whole lot of emphasis outside of that radius.
-Typical strategy would be to start with the geo-target, and within that dive down into certain behavioral metrics.”
-In such cases, having an idea of who the customer is helps.
+Typical strategy would be to start with the geo-target, and within that dive down into certain behavioural metrics.”
+In such cases, having an idea of who the customer helps.
 Typically, women make these types of buying decisions.
 But when the price point is higher, men get involved.
-Thus, targeting different creatives and different ad-sets becomes key.
-With certain demographics we’ll send a very heavy sale message.
-Discounts work for a particular demographic whereas for the demographic that is most interested in the quality of sleep, discounts do not sell.
+Thus, targeting different creatives and different ad sets becomes key.
+With certain demographics, we’ll send a very heavy sale message.
+Discounts work for a particular demographic whereas, for the demographic that is most interested in the quality of sleep, discounts do not sell.
 That’s when brands need to promote through blogs and videos.
 The targeting is really what drives the creative that goes out into the marketplace.

 Festivals are round the corner and households will be thinking of refurbishing their homes.
 A good strategy is to spend online doing SEM [search engine marketing] and things like that to drive daily sales.
 A catch here is that in the mattress industry, unlike a lot of other furniture retail, where you have certain huge shopping days, the window is always small.
 Use display advertisements in local newspapers, television and let the online channels reinforce messages.